Chair: Geraldine Robertson

-Chair: Katharine Annear is an Autistic woman – diagnosed with Asperger syndrome later in life.
-She lives in Adelaide, South Australia.
-Through her advocacy work Katharine is committed to establishing high quality dynamic and responsive systems for people with disability.
-She has held management and quality roles within disability services and has held and holds several key roles in not for profit organisations.
-She is Chair of the Autistic Self Advocacy Network of Australia and New Zealand.
+Operations Manager: Katharine Annear is an Autistic person – diagnosed with autism later in life.
+They live in Adelaide, South Australia.
+Through their advocacy work Katharine is committed to establishing high quality dynamic and responsive systems for people with disability.
+They have held management and quality roles within disability services and has held and holds several key roles in not for profit organisations.

 Holding a Master of Disability Studies, Katharine works in the disability field and lectures part-time at Flinders University.
-She travels overseas regularly to foster and maintain links with the international disability community and gain knowledge on contemporary approaches to global disability issues.
+They travel overseas regularly to foster and maintain links with the international disability community and gain knowledge on contemporary approaches to global disability issues.

-Jacky was diagnosed with Asperger Syndrome at 25 and has quickly established herself as a strong advocate for the autism community.
-Her advocacy interests include: mental health in the autism community; the unique profile of autistic girls and women; sexuality and gender identity in the autism community; and autism in the criminal justice system.
+Jac was diagnosed with Asperger syndrome at 25 and is proudly Autistic and queer.
+Jac quickly became established as a strong advocate for the Autistic community, with advocacy interests including: Autistic mental health; Autistic sexuality and gender identity; Neurodiversity and intersectionality; and autism in the criminal justice system.

 Jac was a participant in the inaugural Future Leaders Program at the 2013 Asia Pacific Autism Conference.
 They are the Autistic representative on the Autism CRC’s Data Access Committee, have a number of published academic articles, and have presented at a range of conferences including the 2017 Asia Pacific Autism Conference.